gu-fan/riv.vim/README.rst

        And make sure it's in your ``$PATH``

-       Otherwise errors may occour as py3 version uses 'bytes'.
+       Otherwise errors may occur as py3 version uses 'bytes'.

 Riv